Our goal at NYC Dermatology is to be the Tiffanys of Skin

 in dermatology and dermatologic surgery including state-of-the-art cosmetic surgical procedures, Dr. Gary Rothfeld is

-known for his attention to body symmetry and his dedication to meeting patients’ personal goals.
+known for his attention to facial harmony with his dedication to non-surgical rejuvenation of the face.
 His specialties include

-laser resurfacing.
-NYC dermatology specializes in chemical peels, vein injections, laser, restylane, Perlane,
+into wrinkles, facial lines and laser advancements.
+NYC dermatology specializes in chemical peels, vein injections,

-Botox injections, JUvederm, non-surgical facelifts, collagen implantation and treatment of skin cancer.
+laser, restylane, Perlane, Botox injections, Juvederm, non-surgical facelifts and treatment of skin cancer.